PoetsRock/mapping-slc-old/README.md

 [Chris Tanseer](http://www.christanseer.com) is a founding member of the project and serves as the Assistant Editor and Lead Web Developer for the project.

 We welcome you to join our community, either by assisting in the development of the site, or by [submitting work](http://www.mappingslc.org/index.php?option=com_k2&view=item&layout=item&id=4&Itemid=279) to the project.

-Funding has been provided by [The Utah Humanities Council](http://www.utahhumanities.org/), [The University of Utah] (http://www.utah.edu/), The Richard B. Siegel Foundation, and [Westminster College](http://www.westminstercollege.edu/).

 Mapping Salt Lake City was inspired by the work of [Rebecca Solnit](http://rebeccasolnit.net/).